perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 direct communication with a registrar, amber has likely good but unverified, and red was just flat out wrong.
 All information was tagged with a time and source.
-The first rule of rumor control is stating who you heard it from when.
+The first rule of rumor control is stating who you heard it from and when.
 Once this is in the document, other people know if what they think they know is better or more recent.
 And, sometimes the information that we thought was good turns out to be wrong.
-In that case, we update the document.
+In those cases we update the document.

 We also listed things that needed to happen, and various people picked up what they could address.
 For example, we started to check other